The observed impact of galaxy halo gas on fast radio bursts

 It is unlikely that the FRBs that we associate with nearby galaxy halos in fact originate from these galaxies (Methods).
 We also find that the total number of intersections is consistent with the expected range for a background population, based on the probability of halo intercepts (Methods).
-It is also unlikely that these FRBs pass through the disks of the nearby galaxies, both from a statistical perspective, and because the effects of multi-path propagation would render them undetectable\cite{pn18}.
-The excess DM in the CHIME/FRB galaxy intersections can therefore be robustly ascribed to gas in the halos of the nearby galaxies, because there is no other difference in the sample selection.
+It is also unlikely that these FRBs pass through the disks of the nearby galaxies, both from a statistical perspective, and because the effects of multi-path propagation would render them undetectable given the CHIME observing frequencies\cite{pn18}.
+The excess DM in the CHIME/FRB galaxy intersections can therefore be robustly ascribed to gas in the halos of the nearby galaxies (including the Local Group galaxies) because there is no other difference in the sample selection.

-We next quantify the DM excess a function of impact parameter.
-For the fiducial sample of CHIME/FRB galaxy intersections, we find a mean DM of 790$\pm$110\,pc\,cm$^{-3}$, and the remainder of the CHIME/FRB sample has a mean DM of 600$\pm$20\,pc\,cm$^{-3}$ ($1\sigma$ errors throughout).
-As not all the CHIME/FRB galaxy associations are secure, and because positional uncertainty will act to bias the measured DM excess at fixed $b_{\perp}$ downward, it is likely that the true excess is higher.
-The magnitude and uncertainty for the DM excess is shown for different $b_\perp$ in Figure 4.
-For $b_\perp<350$\,kpc, the DM excess is $\gtrsim100$\,pc\,cm\,$^{-3}$.
-This does not necessarily mean that the diffuse gas extends to 350\,kpc.
+We next compute the observed DM excess over a range of impact parameters.
+For the fiducial sample of CHIME/FRB galaxy intersections ($b_{\perp}=200$\,kpc), we find a mean DM of 790$\pm$110\,pc\,cm$^{-3}$, and the remainder of the CHIME/FRB sample has a mean DM of 600$\pm$20\,pc\,cm$^{-3}$ ($1\sigma$ errors throughout).
+We note that this is just one choice of $b_{\perp}$ and there is more statistical power in the full DM excess curve.
+The fiducial value histogram and estimated DM excess for different $b_\perp$ are shown in Figure 2.
+For $b_\perp<300$\,kpc, the DM excess is $\gtrsim75$\,pc\,cm\,$^{-3}$.
+This does not necessarily mean that the diffuse gas extends to 300\,kpc.
 Each data point is highly correlated between threshold impact parameters, so excess DM at smaller $b_\perp$ will appear at larger $b_\perp$ as well.
+Not all the CHIME/FRB galaxy associations are secure, and positional uncertainty will act to bias the measured DM excess at fixed $b_{\perp}$ downward.